tarwn/lessthandot-hugo/blogs/content/posts/2013-05-30-sharepoint-2013-bi-part-1.md

 type: post
 date: 2013-05-30T06:45:00+00:00
 ID: 2088
 excerpt: "Recently I had to give a Power View demo for a client.
 Giving a demonstration means of course you have a demo environment available.
-I could've simply given a demo on Power View using Office 2013 and call it a day, but I really wanted to show the “conve&hellip;"
+I could've simply given a demo on Power View using Office 2013 and call it a day, but I really wanted to show the..."
 url: /index.php/datamgmt/dbadmin/mssqlserveradmin/sharepoint-2013-bi-part-1/
 views:
   - 59887